StanislavPetrov15/TT_Rasterizer/README.md

   - problems:
     - (MAJOR) performance-wise it's quite slow - it can draw (about ~1500 'R' characters with size ~30px) per second on а low-end machine, which is atleast few times slower than stb_truetype for example; performance will be addressed in the near future;
-          next version will have support for threads (maybe) and pre-computed characters/strings so it should be considerably faster
+          next version will have support for threads (maybe) and pre-computed characters/strings so it should be considerably faster (like 5-10 times faster atleast)
     - (MAJOR) cannot properly visualize characters with self-intersecting contours (for example Unicode codepoint Dx181 in Castellar (typeface) or
-      Unicode codepoint Dx198 in Viner Hand (typeface)); most likely this will be addressed in the next version
+      Unicode codepoint Dx198 in Viner Hand (typeface); most likely this will be addressed in the next version
     - (MINOR) the library can potentially use a lot of memory if the visualized character is very large:
       - for example it uses (~4MB if the character is 1000x1000px) or (~16MB if the character is 2000x2000px) (*) for most real-world characters it will be no more than 1MB, as they will be much smaller